landge/vitepress-wiki/docs/new-wiki.md

 # New Wiki
 Hi my new wiki page.
-Why are you so slow
+Why are you so slow?